-- A motor producing less than two gross brake horsepower and an automatic transmission.
+- A motor producing less than four gross brake horsepower and an automatic transmission.

-- Must wear a properly fitted and fastened bicycle helmet.
+- Wear a properly fitted and fastened bicycle helmet.

-- A motorized bicycle is issued special license plates and identification cards, which requires a one-time $18 fee.
+- Motorized bicycles and mopeds are issued special license plates and identification cards, which requires a one-time fee.
 No renewal is required.

 - A motorized scooter is a two-wheeled device that has handlebars, a floorboard designed to be stood upon when riding, and is powered by a motor.
 Click here for more information CVC §407.5

 - Motorized scooter does NOT have to be registered.
 A motorized scooter may be driven with any class driver license.